jorge12345678/main/content/project/project3/index.md

 #   Otherwise, set `slides = ""`.
 slides: ''
 ---
 In December 2020, the company Tumi Robotics together with the Pontifical Catholic University of Peru (PUCP) and the Amazon Scientific Innovation Center (CINCIA) began the development of the project titled: "Development and Implementation of an Integrated Vehicle System.
 Marine Surface (USV) and Aerial Drone for characterization of lagoons in Madre de Dios".
 Financed by the National Innovation Program in Fisheries and Aquaculture (PNIPA).
-My role was Principal Investigator as well as project formulator due to almost 2 years of experience in field validation and deployment of robots in the Amazon and 4 years of experience working with marine robots.
+My role was Principal Investigator as well as project formulator due to almost 2 years of experience in validation and deployment of robots in the Amazon and 4 years of experience working with marine robots.

 The Pampa area is one of the areas with the highest rate of Amazon destruction due to illegal mining, as shown in Figure 1.
 It is estimated that more than 5 000 hectares of forests were converted into highly contaminated lagoons.
 To evaluate the evolution of nature and biodiversity, it is necessary to characterize these bodies of water, which is why the need for a robotic system that is easy to transport and that avoids putting people's health at risk when measuring contaminated lagoons was evident.